lowfatcomputing/amforth/doc/source/TG/recipes/RAM-Efficiency.rst

    42 ok
    >

-After definition the new size restricted value is used like any other value.
+After its definition the new size restricted value is used like any other value.
 To read it, simply call its name.
-To write to it, use the TO operation.
+To write to it, use the TO command.
-Note that the :command:`to` is the same as for the standard (eeprom) value's.
-It is also save against overflows:
+As a bonus, all operations are save against overflows:

 .. code-block:: none